XelaRonnoc/employeeCreatorBackEnd/README.md

 ## Change logs

+### 03/06/2023 - Removed PATCH endpoint
+- removed unused and non-functional PATCH endpoint, has been replaced with PUT

+### 02/06/2023 - Bug Fixes for PUT and DELETE endpoints
+- Fixed bug that resulted in no cascading of updates or delete to the addresses or contracts tables.

 ### 01/06/2023 - PUT endpoint creation, reDesign of db schema

 -   added PUT endpoint allowing for front end autofill forms and single form component for edit and add new employee